wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 This means that for desktop operating systems, device based MDM will be the only option, rather than user based "App Protection" policies which for desktop operating systems isn't the most appropriate choice, as the majority will be corporate devices, than personally owned.

+### Why is this useful? <!-- omit in toc -->
+This allows you to only allow access on devices where you're able to verify the security, such as requiring encryption in an [Endpoint Manager Compliance policy][em-config] so you can keep data safe when accessed on these devices.

+This also allows for Hybrid Azure AD joined devices, such as Windows Virtual Desktop multi-session environments.
+Which as of this date, cannot be enrolled in Endpoint Manager (as it's Windows Server based). _This is where it's important to control the ability to join devices to Windows AD to ensure security policies are applied via other methods._

 Example below:
 <details>
   <summary><em><strong>Expand code block</strong></em></summary>